How will DCP 228 affect business energy?

 How will DCP 288 affect business?

 According to Ofgem, DCP 228 will ‘have large impacts on all customers’ and its working group estimates that whilst some customers will see an increase in distribution costs, others will see significant decreases.
 However, the modification to CDCM will not affect those whose charges are calculated under the Extra High Voltage Distribution Charging Methodology, such as the UK’s larger electricity connections.

 Ofgem states that “the general pattern is that distribution charges for domestic customers will fall, but those for non-domestic customers will increase”.

 In term of geographical location, DCP 228 will differ according to region because it is the Distribution Network Operators that will determine the charges within their area.
-To identify your business’s DNO – click here.
+You can identify your business’s DNO on the Ofgem website.
 In the most part, it is estimated that Red band unit rates will fall – but Green and Amber will rise.